Last Updated on April 14, 2026

 Fish

-Basted with fresh lemon juice, olive oil and garlic, fresh salmon and whole fish like Denise, Amnon and Bass are also delicious on the barbecue.
+Basted with fresh lemon juice, olive oil, garlic, salmon, and whole fish like Denise, Amnon, and Bass are delicious on the barbecue.

 Look for special offers wherever you can.
-Israelis consume hundred of tons of meat, poultry and fish over the Yom HaAtzmaut weekend so expect shortages.
+Israelis consume thousands of tons of meat, poultry, and fish over the Yom HaAtzmaut weekend, buy in advance or else expect shortages.

 Smoked Foods

-Smokers are all the rage, and while not barbecued, meats prepared in a smoker truly hit the sweet spot.
+Smoked meats are popular, and while not barbecued, meats prepared in a smoker truly hit the sweet spot.
 Less-expensive, tougher cuts are better suited to the low and slow smoking process.
 Fat and connective tissues break down into tender morsels.
-Thinner cuts are not well suited and will be tough and dry.
-A smoked chicken, served cold with a slaw and potato salad, makes a welcoming delightful summer meal.
+Thinner cuts are not well-suited to being smoked and will be tough and dry.
+A smoked chicken, served cold with a slaw and potato salad, is a delightful summer meal.
 You can smoke fish too – thicker, fattier fish like salmon and tuna, smoke well.

 Vegetarian